CalebClauson/text-rpg/README.md

 - learning new moves on level up
 - move cap handling in the GUI

-This was one of the bigger recent additions and helps the project feel more RPG like.
+This was one of the bigger additions and helps the project feel more RPG-like.

-## Inventory System
+### Inventory System

 The inventory stores item IDs tied to JSON item data.

-This keeps item handling simple while supporting future expansion.

 The system currently supports: